eonbl/NeoTesting/NEO test private net/README_transactions.txt

 3. If there is no contract address, you must create one by clicking on the empty space in the window --> Create Contract Add. --> Multi-Signature...
 Add the 4 nodes' public keys to the list, and enter "3" for the Min.
 Sig.
 Num.
 4. The wallets' passwords are all "11111111" (eight 1's).
 5. The blocktime is 15 seconds.
 Thus, you must wait 15 seconds for your transaction to be approved by the consensus nodes and get executed.
+6. 1000 GAS is required for submitting one's candidacy for election.

 -- This README was written by Bryan Owens